Last Updated on October 25, 2022 by brewthatcoffee

 A light roast coffee bean is light brown in color and doesn’t have any oil on its surface.
 The acidity in this roast is more pronounced than in the others.

-For those of you who love caffeine, you should know that light roasts contain the highest amount of caffeine of all the roasts.
+For those who love caffeine, you should know that light roasts contain the highest amount of caffeine of all the roasts.

 Cinnamon roast typically refers to coffee beans that were removed from the heat soon after the first crack.
 Although it sounds like a flavored coffee, there is no flavor of cinnamon to this roast.
 The color just happens to be a light cinnamon shade.